 I needed a long hot bath, food. and sleep just to make it through the next thought in my head.
 I never even made it to the food I ordered and when I sat on the bed, before I knew it my body slumped over into a deep and unexpected sleep that went on through the whole night and late into the next day.

-I outstretched my arms and let out a long yawn before opening my eyes and emerging from beneath the thick white comforter to invite the sun into my cabin and onto my freckled caramel face.
-I felt as if I’d gotten the best sleep ever with my curls all over my head like a lion.
+I outstretched my arms and let out a long yawn before opening my eyes and emerging from beneath the thick white comforter to invite the sun into my cabin and onto my refreshed and freckled caramel face.
+I felt as if I’d gotten the best sleep ever with my natural messy curls all over my head like a lion.
 I smiled from ear to ear before turning over and shrieking in fright when I met the face of Vince sitting up in the recliner chair across the room.
 His hands were clasped and legs were folded like he’d made some observational notes about my sleep process like he was some type of physician.

 “Long enough to know that your dreams are going to haunt you the rest of your life.”
 He never cracked a smile or took his gaze from mine and slowly rose from the chair.
 I scrambled backwards towards the headboard and eyed his every move as he slowly walked over to me.